Coletterbox/RabbitProject/sprintLog.md

 ### Day 2, Sprint 4: 60 minutes
 #### Scrum master: Lubnah

+#### Sprint backlog:
+* Build tests for display manager
+* Build tests for rabbit classes
+* Improve Git performance of the group

 #### Sprint review:
 * What has been done?
     * Testing the Display Manager and logging.
 (Tolga and Philip)